 "I'm fine with that.
 In Formula 1 it's always better not to say too much.
 Anything can happen from one race to the next".

-A Riccardo Patrese for whom time seems to pass without a mark.
+For Riccardo Patrese,time seems to pass without leaving a mark.

 "Of course, I still have the same enthusiasm.
 And I haven't even changed as a driver as I have never been, not even in my early days, a reckless madman.
 I think I have always driven with a lot of determination, with courage, but also with my brain.
 The maturity and experience I have today are unparalleled.
 I believe that if there are no unpleasant surprises, this could be a very positive championship for me, one of the best, with the possibility - perhaps - of getting into the title fight if there is a certain balance at the top".